 - Best example in line with the trope is in Mortal Kombat 4, where Liu Kang also wears a red tanktop.

 - Similar to the previous example, Ryu from Street Fighter wears a red headband as one of his iconic items.
 Also when he was younger, he wore red gloves and had reddish hair (not to mention the red kung fu shoes he wore in the first game).
 Even though Ken wears a red gi, it's Ryu who is The Hero, while Ken is The Lancer.

 - Stocke of Radiant Historia.

 - Eddie of Nostalgia wears a long red coat.

 - In Assassin's Creed, the protagonist generally wears white with red trim.
 In Assassin's Creed III however, the red is swapped out with blue, probably due to the British Redcoats being one of the primary enemies in the game.

 - On the covers of Cthulhu Saves the World, Cthulhu wears a red kilt.

 - Although "heroic" isn't that accurate a description, this trope is likely why for Team Fortress 2 the "Meet the Team" video, cover art (both standalone and as part of the Orange Box), and numerous promotional art all feature the RED team much more heavily than the BLU team.

 - RefleX has the player ship, the Phoenix, which is red.
-Subverted when it becomes the ZODIAC Ophiuchus, in which the AI takes over for the dead pilot and goes on a rampage against the other ZODIAC units at the expense of the planet turns it into a Nominal Hero.
+Subverted when it becomes the ZODIAC Ophiuchus and its collateral destruction of the planet turns it into a Nominal Hero.